basquiavito/jambox/posts/Jayson-Tatum:the-greatest-crossover-combo=of-all-time.md

 affiliation: '80F4 518 6G$'
 ---

-How dare I say this is the best **crossover** combo ever?
-What about [Iverson crosses Michael Jordan ](https://hoopscript.com/article?_id=6000bd012a0623ace6a703dd), or [ Stephen Curry dropping Chris Paul ](https://hoopscript.com/article?_id=6000bd5e2a0623ace6a703de) twice.
+Believe me when I say that this is the best **crossover** combo ever.
+The may refute my thesis with lines like:  What about [Iverson crosses Michael Jordan ](https://hoopscript.com/article?_id=6000bd012a0623ace6a703dd), or [ Stephen Curry dropping Chris Paul ](https://hoopscript.com/article?_id=6000bd5e2a0623ace6a703de) twice.
 Perhaps the step back by [James Harden over Ricky Rubio](https://hoopscript.com/article?_id=6000bdbf2a0623ace6a703df).
 We have many great options but you have to know and recognize this blueprint by *Jason Tatum*.